Office Space in Fenchurch Street

 Corporate Account Director

-Running from Monument to Aldgate, Fenchurch Street is a long road lined with many office buildings, shops, restaurants, bars and cafes, as well as being home to many beautiful displays of architecture.
-Hotels in this area are particularly frequent and are well adapted for business use in this highly commercialised area.
-The locality perfectly combines the beauty of the old with the innovation and creativity of the new, creating a varied and unique selection of buildings and companies within the area.
-Offices along Fenchurch Street are highly sought after due to the brilliant transport links, amenities and history within the area, and that a range of businesses are located here.
+Running from Monument to Aldgate, Fenchurch Street is a long road lined with many office buildings, shops, restaurants, bars and cafes as well as being home to many beautiful displays of architecture.
+Hotels in this area are particularly frequent also and are well adapted for business use in this highly commercialised area.
+The locality perfectly combines the beauty of the old as well as the innovation and creativity of the new creating a varied and unique selection of buildings and companies within the area.
+Offices along Fenchurch Street are highly sought after due to the brilliant transport links, amenities and history within the area and a range of businesses are located here.

-Possibly the most iconic building along Fenchurch Street is that of no. 20, nicknamed “the Walkie-Talkie” due to the fact that its shape conjures up such images.
-This stunning sky garden, which was erected in 2004, is devoted to enchanting landscaped public gardens and exclusive social spaces, such as the Fenchurch Rooftop Restaurant and Sky Pod Bar.
-The building, which is made of glass and bulges into a dome like shape towards the top, is London’s highest public garden and provides incomparable 360 degree views over the city via its roof terraces and observation decks.
+Possibly the most iconic building along Fenchurch Street is that of no. 20 nicknamed the walkie-talkie due to the fact that its shape conjures up such images.
+This stunning sky garden which was erected in 2004 is devoted to enchanting landscaped public gardens and exclusive social spaces such as the Fenchurch Rooftop Restaurant and Sky Pod Bar.
+The building which is made of glass and bulges into a dome like shape towards the top is London’s highest public garden and provides incomparable 306 degree views over the city via its roof terraces and observation decks.

 The market is also a popular destination for many films in the modern day, one of the most famous perhaps is that of Harry Potter and the Philosopher’s Stone, filmed in part in the Leadenhall Market in 2001.
-It was featured in the movie as the area of London where the popular Leaky Cauldron pub and shops of Diagon Alley could be found.
+It was featured as the area of London where the popular Leaky Cauldron pub as well as the shops of Diagon Alley could be found.

-If your work often requires a temporary home for clients, then there are plenty of luxury- and business-orientated hotels along and around Fenchurch Street; a particularly impressive one being Club Quarters Hotel Gracechurch.
+If your work often requires a temporary home for clients then there are plenty of luxury and business orientated hotels along and around Fenchurch Street, a particularly impressive one being Club Quarters Hotel Gracechurch.
 The rooms are cosy and compact and are fitted out with the business traveller in mind, inclusive of all the necessities needed for a comfortable and productive stay.
-Rooms are equipped with a multipurpose work stations, ergonomic chairs and task lighting, allowing guests to continue working comfortably, making use of the free ultra-fast 500 Mbps Wi-Fi.
-The hotel is also the ideal location for hosting consultations or events with a business meeting space on site (which is designed to accommodate up to 1,000 guests).
+Rooms are equipped with a multipurpose work stations, ergonomic chairs and task lighting allowing guests to continue working comfortably, making use of the free ultra-fast 500 Mbps Wi-Fi.
+The hotel is also the ideal location for hosting consultations or events with a meeting space onsite which is designed to accommodate up to 1,000 guests.

 Fenchurch Street Developments and History

 There is plenty of history within this area also and tradition states that Fenchurch Street is the area in which Queen Elizabeth chose to dine following her release from the Tower of London.
 The King’s Head Tavern at number 53 still today displays a metal dish in which the Queen supposedly ate from whilst eating at the premises.
-Now-a-days, much of Fenchurch’s history has been replaced by office blocks with serviced offices rented heavily to insurance and consulting firms, and has been adapted for the fast paced nature of London today.
+Now-a-days much of Fenchurch’s history has been replaced by office blocks filled heavily with insurance and consulting firms and has been adapted for the fast paced nature of London today.
 Originally built in a heavily thriving part of Roman London however, this area has always been an important and constantly developing section of the city.